dingxiong/dingxiong.github.io/_posts/2023-12-25-mysql-concurrency-control.md

 the Alibaba blog above, Mysql repeatable read isolation level is vulnerable to both phantom read and lost update issues.

-### Sorry, where does transaction start?
+### Sorry, when does transaction start?

 For a long time, I thought transactions start with a `BEGIN` statement.
 Yes, syntactically correct, but there are some caveat about `repeatable read` isolation level.
-According to Mysql
+According to the Mysql
 [official doc](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_repeatable-read),

 > Consistent reads within the same transaction read the snapshot established by